 Cone Clutch is a type of frictional clutch.
-It is used to engage and disengage engine shaft to the transmission box shaft while changing gear ratio.
+It is used to engage and disengage the engine shaft to the transmission box shaft while changing the gear ratio.

-Cone clutch uses two conical surfaces to transmit torque by friction.
-One surface is called male member and another one is called a female member.
+The cone clutch uses two conical surfaces to transmit torque by friction.
+One surface is called a male member and another one is called a female member.
 The male cone is the inner member, it is also known as the inner cone and the female cone is the outer member, it is also known as the outer cone.

-Higher torque can be transferred using the cone clutch than same size of plate clutch due to greater contact area.
+Higher torque can be transferred using the cone clutch than the same size plate clutch due to greater contact area.

 This clutch can be used where high torque transmission is required at low rotating speed.
 So, this type of clutch is widely is heavy vehicles.

 1) Female Cone or Outer Cone:- It is part of the cone clutch that is connected to the flywheel of the engine and also rotates with it.

 This part is always in a rotating condition as the engine shaft rotates continuously.